Ombi-app/Ombi.Docs/docs/info/alternate-databases.md

 # Alternate Database Options

-Ombi supports multiple database types, not just sqlite.
+Ombi supports multiple database types, not just SQLite.
 The way this works is that Ombi looks for a `database.json` file in the installation directory (or, if you specified a `Storage Path` at startup, in that location e.g. AppData).
 If the file is not found then Ombi falls back to the default, creating or using existing SQLite databases in the Ombi directory.